Burbano-Lab/Moryzae-Monsterplex-Design/README.md

                              |
    		   Position of the SNP
 ```
 In this example, this window contains a SNP diagnostic for the ***Triticum*** lineage.
-The diagnostic SNP is "A"
+The diagnostic SNP is "A".
 The positional information (Contig01:42936) as well as the assembly used as reference (AG006) is shown in the header.

 [The file containing the windows in fasta format can be found here](/data/multiple_hosts.SNPs.FstFiltered.fasta)